prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 1. Familiarity with python
 2. Python version >= 3.6 (the dependency [screeninfo](https://pypi.org/project/screeninfo/) doesn't work well with python<3.6), pip version >= 20, setuptools >=44
 3. Pytorch.
-For installing pytorch, follow the instructions on this [link](https://pytorch.org/get-started/locally/) .
+For installing PyTorch, follow the instructions on this [link](https://pytorch.org/get-started/locally/).
 You'll have to select the options that match the configuration of your computer.
 For example, if you have a Windows computer with CUDA NOT enabled, you'd pick :

 {{< figure src="/tutorials/MUSHR-DL/pytorch_install.PNG" width="800" >}}